iterative/dvc.org/content/docs/use-cases/experiment-tracking.md

 DVC Experiments provide a seamless, local-first experience.
 You control where and how your data is saved and shared.
 DVC also improves storage efficiency via
-<abbr>caching</abbr>, preventing repetitive data transfers on every experiment.
+<abbr>caching</abbr>, preventing repetitive data transfers per experiment.
+And

-Additionally, DVC is completely language agnostic.
-You can expect the same convenience and performance whether you're using Jupyter Notebooks or Scala, CSV data frames or HDFS.
+DVC is completely language agnostic: all these features work whether you're using Jupyter notebooks or Scala, CSV data frames or HDFS.

 |                       | DVC Experiments                         | MLFlow                                       | Weights & Biases          | TensorBoard             |
 | --------------------- | --------------------------------------- | -------------------------------------------- | ------------------------- | ----------------------- |